Table of Contents

 Management of Insomnia

-Counselling and psychotherapy especially when the cause is identified as anxiety, depression, or emotional instability.
+Counseling and psychotherapy are useful, especially when the cause is identified as anxiety, depression or emotional instability.
 This treatment can be instituted together with other therapies.

-includes e.g. stimulant control treatment that includes avoiding alcohol, caffeine and watching TV in bed.
+Includes, e.g., stimulant control treatment like avoiding alcohol, caffeine and watching TV in bed.

 Stimulus control therapy

 The patient is trained to associate the bed with sleep and sexual activities only.
 This is achieved by going to bed when sleepy, refraining from day time naps and engaging in light soothing activities such as knitting and listening to soft music while waiting to get sleepy instead of lying in bed awake.

 With this therapy, the hours in bed are controlled, and thus sleep latency is shortened, efficiency increased and bed time gradually increases.

 The pills should be taken shortly before bedtime and in combination with other methods of sleep induction.

 Over the counter sleep medications (scopolamine and diphenhydramine